Registration and General Questions

 3. How do I register a camper for summer camp?

 In order to minimize our carbon footprint all registrations will be completed through the Camp He Ho Ha website www.camphehoha.com.
 If you have an existing account you will require your username and password prior to registering.
-If you don’t have record of your username and password please recover this information prior to the morning of February 17th, 2016.
+If you don’t have record of your username and password please recover this information at least 1 week prior to the registration opening date.

 If you are a first time user you will be asked to create an account during the registration.